 Trump says the border wall 'has never changed or evolved,' contradicting Chief of Staff John Kelly

-President Trump tweeted early Thursday that his border wall “has never changed or evolved,” seemingly contradicting White House Chief of Staff John Kelly, who suggested the president’s attitude toward his paramount campaign promise had “changed.”
+President Trump tweeted early Thursday that his border wall “has never changed or evolved,” following White House Chief of Staff John Kelly's suggestion the president’s attitude toward his paramount campaign promise had “changed.”

 “The Wall is the Wall, it has never changed or evolved from the first day I conceived of it.
 Parts will be, of necessity, see through and it was never intended to be built in areas where there is natural protection such as mountains, wastelands or tough rivers or water,” Trump tweeted.